samatechtw/image-api/README.md

 ### Run

-A Redis instance must be available on port 6379.
+A Redis instance must be available on IMAGE_API_REDIS_PORT, which defaults to 6379.
 An easy way to do that is:

 ```bash
 docker run --name redis -d -p 6379:6379 redis:6.0